Morris Park Aerodrome: Wilbur Kimball

-Kimball's N.Y.
-No. 1

-Wilbur R. Kimball's design was a 42 ft wingspan biplane with eight four-bladed low-pitch propellers on ball-bearing mounts driven by a 50 hp four cylinder two-stroke engine.
-Lateral control was achieved by the use of the Neale system: four movable panels set vertically between the two wings.
+Wilbur Ravel Kimball's design was a 42 ft wingspan biplane with eight four-bladed low-pitch propellers on ball-bearing mounts driven by a 50 hp four-cylinder two-stroke engine.
+Lateral control was achieved by a system similar to that used by J. Neale: four movable panels set vertically between the two wings (compared to two used by Neale).
 In addition to this airplane, Kimball was also working on another design for William H. Butler which would utilize a 100 hp engine.
-Kimball's airplane was christened on March 14 by Anna Held as the N. Y. No. 1; the ceremony was believed to be the first time a aeroplane had ever been christened.
+Kimball's airplane was christened on March 14 by Anna Held as the N. Y. No. 1; the ceremony was believed to be the first time an airplane had ever been christened.

+On December 4, 1909, a shed containing four of Kimball's airplanes was destroyed by fire.
+The value of the airplanes was estimated at $25,000.

-Schneider biplane
+Frederick Schneider

-In December 1908, a new airplane arrived at Morris Park: a biplane under construction by Frederick Schneider (Note: Spelled as Shneider or Schneider in different sources.), who had begun construction at his home in Brooklyn, disassembled it there, delivered it to Morris Park on Christmas day, and had it reassembled by the 29th of December.
+In December 1908, a new airplane arrived at Morris Park: a biplane under construction by Frederick Schneider, (Note: Spelled as Shneider or Schneider in different sources) who had begun construction at his home in Brooklyn, disassembled it there, delivered it to Morris Park on Christmas Day, and had it reassembled by the 29th of December.
 The plane had a 30 ft wingspan and with a pilot aboard weighed 630 lb with a main wing loading of 1.7 lb/ft2.
 A 36 hp five-cylinder air-cooled engine drove three adjustable-pitch propellers.